nicoco007/DotNetBox.Docs/source/gettingstarted.rst

 		Process.Start(client.GetAuthorizeUrl(ResponseType.Code)) // this will open the authorization URL in the user's default browser
 	}

-	private void GetAccessTokenButton_Click()
+	private async void GetAccessTokenButton_Click()
 	{
-		client.AuthorizeCode(CodeTextBox.Text); // authorize the code the user entered in a text box }
+		await client.AuthorizeCode(CodeTextBox.Text); // authorize the code the user entered in a text box }

 You will now be able to call API endpoints.